Pomax/make-webbly-things/docs/installation.md

 - Windows users will need to head over to https://www.sqlite.org/download.html and download the precompiled "tools" .zip file for your Windows architecture.
 I'd recommend creating a `sqlite3` folder in your `C:\Program Files\` folder (which hopefully requires UAC, because I very much hope you're not using an admin account as your normal account), and then unpack the .zip file into that folder.
 Then run `SystemPropertiesAdvanced`, which will open what that name suggests.
 Click "environment variables", in the bottom panel, scroll down and double click `Path`, and then add the sqlite3 folder as a new entry.
 - MacOS users can install `sqlite3` using whatever their favourite package manager is.
 - Linux users can install `sqlite3` using their built in package manager.

+### !!!
+WINDOWS WARNINGS !!!

+Windows is used by half the planet, and I am not going to tell you not to use Windows because a platform like this should just work everything... but there _are_ some issues with Windows that you need to know about, so they don't bite you in the butt:

+#### Windows doesn't have the standard set of unit tools

+Kind of ridiculous given what year it is, but windows doesn't come with fundamental tools like `cp`, `rm`, `tar`, etc.

+Thankfully that has a super simple solution: make sure to not just install `git` but to also pick the _"Use Git and optional Unix tools from the Windows Command Prompt"_ option.
+You very much want things like `rm` and `cp` to just work, and they don't require ancient unix-ish-on-windows-ish solutions like CygWin or MinGW32.
+Just install, and done.

+Also, If you already have `git` installed on Windows but you never installed the Unix tools, you can simply (re)run the latest git-scm Windows installer and pick that option.

+#### Do not install this platform in a network-shared folder

+While for obvious reasons you should never have a network share open for a platform like this (why would anyone on the network be allowed to mess with the data?), it's possible to inadvertently install it in a location that _inherits_ network sharing due to one of its parent folders being shared on the network.

+Thankfully, you'll probably discover this real fast because it causes terminal errors: network sharing will cause the COM Surrogate service in Windows to lock files and folders, preventing things like deleting files, or renaming projects, instead causing Node.js to throw an `EPERM` error any time it tries to (re)move data.

+If you're seeing those, and examining file locks shows `dllhost.exe` as the locking process, in process explorer: if you see this happening, start checking all parent folders to see if they're being shared on the network.